yatesco/seafile-docs/deploy/using_mysql.md

 * database for ccnet/seafile/seahub.
 * a new user to access these databases

 However, sometimes you have to use the second way.
 If you don't have the root password, you need someone who has the privileges, e.g., the database admin, to create the three databases, as well as a mysql user who can access the three databases for you.
-For example, to create three databases: <code>ccnet-db</code> / <code>seafile-db</code> / <code>seahub-db</code> for ccnet/seafile/seahub respectively, and a mysql user "seafile" to access these databases:
+For example, to create three databases: `ccnet-db` / `seafile-db` / `seahub-db` for ccnet/seafile/seahub respectively, and a mysql user "seafile" to access these databases:

 <pre>
 create database `ccnet-db` character set = 'utf8';